2020-2021 Club Premier Leagues

 Volleyball Alberta supports the recommendations outlined in Creating Inclusive Environments for Trans Participants in Canadian Sport with our Transgender Policy.

-Volleyball Alberta has a new signing policy.
-Please ensure you read this policy in its entirety.
+Volleyball Alberta has a new signing process.
+Please ensure you read this process in its entirety.

 The majority of information for the club season can be found in our indoor season planner & competition regulations manual.
 If you would like a hard-copy of the season planner, please contact firstname.lastname@example.org.